elatov/elatov.github.io/_posts/2014-04-14-snort-debian.md

 ### Forward Traffic to Snort Sensor

 The best thing to do, would be to put a switch between your Cable Modem and your Router (if you are at home) and then the snort machine would see all the packets.
-I didn&#8217;t want to do that, so I setup my dd-wrt router to forward all the packets to a specific IP.
+I didn't want to do that, so I setup my dd-wrt router to forward all the packets to a specific IP.
 This can be accomplished by logging into the dd-wrt router and running the following:

     iptables -A PREROUTING -t mangle -j ROUTE --gw 192.168.1.x --tee iptables -A POSTROUTING -t mangle -j ROUTE --gw 192.168.1.x --tee

 This is not recommended for performance reasons.
-I kept an eye on my DD-WRT router and I didn&#8217;t see any performance issues.
+I kept an eye on my DD-WRT router and I didn't see any performance issues.
 If the router starts to bog down, I will try to setup the other recommended configuration.
 BTW from <a href="http://www.aboutdebian.com/snort.htm" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.aboutdebian.com/snort.htm']);">this</a> site, here is suggested approach:

 <a href="http://virtuallyhyper.com/wp-content/uploads/2014/04/snort-suggested-setup.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2014/04/snort-suggested-setup.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2014/04/snort-suggested-setup.png" alt="snort suggested setup Snort On Debian" width="688" height="460" class="alignnone size-full wp-image-10526" title="Snort On Debian" /></a>